 Meet the Expert

-Allison Odhner is the founder and lead planner of Philadelphia-based Bach to Basic, an all-inclusive bachelor and bachelorette party planning business featured in the New York Times, Bloomberg, and Cosmopolitan.
+Allison Odhner is the founder and lead planner of Philadelphia-based Bach to Basic, an all-inclusive bachelor and bachelorette party planning business.

-Wherever your ideal celebration falls on the spectrum, read on for everything you need to know about how to plan a bachelorette party.
+Wherever your ideal celebration falls on the spectrum, read on for everything you need to know about planning a bachelorette party.

 Bachelorette Party Etiquette